dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ### What's stopping us from having to implement a Hard grid

-- Seamingly Uncontrollable and random Font baseline
+- Seamingly uncontrollable and random Font baseline
 - None divisible by 8 spacings in between elements
 - Lack of control of every component
 - Image heights